grimme-lab/xtb_docs/source/CENSO_docs/censo_extensive_keywords.rst

 Basis Sets
 ----------

-The policy for basis sets is to take the provided keyword literally without validation.
+The policy for basis sets is to take the provided keyword literally without internal lookup.
 This means, you need to provide the basis set keyword already with the correct name for the QM program you want to utilize.
+This is not case-sensitive and for TURBOMOLE there is an internal lookup to check for capitalization.

 .. hint::